Read the project description in the ‘Ice Breaker project’ in your Education transcript. This project is the same for all pathways.

-Bring the manual with you on the day.
+Print and bring the evaluation sheets with you on the day.
 Give it to your Speech Evaluator before the meeting starts.
-You can also be evaluated in the Competent Leadership manual: Speaker, page 23.

 On the night, you will find that you will speed up by about a minute due to adrenalin.
 Bear that in mind when timing.

 Pauses seem longer on adrenalin – but pauses add gravitas to speeches

 Aim for a 5-min speech (that gives you 90 secs leeway either side) – that’s about 600 words at a reasonably slow pace.